🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“± Local SIM Card Availability + 7.8 -- 25 SIM cards are easily purchased at local kiosks, post offices, and provider shops, with excellent 4G/5G coverage across the island.
+πŸ“± Local SIM Card Availability + 7.8 -- 25 Prepaid SIM cards from providers like A1 and T-Mobile are easily available at local stores and kiosks, with reliable 4G coverage across the town.

 🌟 QUALITY OF LIFE